OpenMPT/openmpt/packageTemplate/readme.txt

 ******************
-*  OpenMPT 1.18  *
+*  OpenMPT 1.19  *
 ******************

 Installation
 ------------

--If you have an existing installation of OpenMPT and wish to re-use its settings, copy your mptrack.ini and plugin.cache to the directory into which you extract the archive.
+-If you have an existing portable installation of OpenMPT and wish to re-use its settings, copy your mptrack.ini and plugin.cache to the directory into which you extract the archive.
--If not, you're done: just extract the archive and launch mptrack.exe.
+-If there is no previous installation or if you have an existing standard installation of OpenMPT, you're done: just extract the archive and launch mptrack.exe.

 Uninstallation